wernerhp/ha.integration.load_shedding/README.md

 > If you are not an Eskom Direct customer, then a work-around is to find an Eskom Direct schedule which matches yours and use that instead.
 There are no immediate plans to add other municipalities, but Merge Requests on [the library](https://gitlab.com/wernerhp/load-shedding) to expand support are welcome.

 >  v1.0.0 uses the Eskom SePush API.
 Get a Free (50 requests per day) API Key from [Eskom Se Push](https://eskomsepush.gumroad.com/l/api).
 You can also pay to get a higher request limit.
+> 🚨 Read the [EskomSePush API Licence Agreement](https://esp.info/license-agreement).
+Do not use more than one API key from the same IP.
+Your key will be blocked.

 # HACS Install
 1. Go to HACS Integrations on your Home Assitant instance